 That said, he learns a lot about himself and the real values worth holding onto in life.
-His labors ultimately make victory taste that much sweeter.
+His rough and painful labors ultimately make victory taste that much sweeter.

 Ben Stiller directs and stars in The Secret Life of Walter Mitty, which is definitely a one-of-a-kind movie.

 A unique blend of fantasy and realism grabs our attention from the offset, taking us on a breathtaking visual rollercoaster.
 It tells the familiar story of a man who ditches the monotony of his office job to walk on the wild side.
 At least, he daydreams of it.

 It's not until one famous photojournalist's photo goes missing that Walter actually does anything about it.
 His fantasy world suddenly comes to life, leading him through mountains, volcanoes, and shark-infested waters.

 Played by Jim Carrey, Truman Burbank's moment of discovery is quite drastic compared to anything experienced by most.

 In The Truman Show, Truman finds out that his whole life is actually a huge reality TV show.
 From birth, his entire life has been broadcast live through secret cameras across the nation.
 While Truman is the star, he's also the only person who doesn't know the truth.

 Lighthearted romcoms and feel-good family dramas present life discoveries as simplified realizations, like "we should live more in harmony with nature and with each other."
 Movies like The Truman Show, however, take a deeper and more philosophical approach.

 Truman's simulated reality raises questions about free will, ethics, and the illusions of reality, whether spiritual, societal, or scientific.